Frequently Asked Questions about Donation and Transplantation

 WHO CAN DONATE?

-Age limitations may apply with some specific organs and tissues, but in general, anyone who wishes to donate should register through their state donor registry.
+Anyone who wishes to donate should register through their state donor registry.
 Children under 18 can legally donate their organs/tissues with the consent of a parent or guardian.
+Doctors decide who is ineligible for donation.

 CAN I CHANGE MY MIND AFTER I REGISTER ON THE DONOR REGISTRY?
 Yes.
 Log on to your state’s Registry and enter your password and you may change your intent to reflect your decision.